rmsk2/f256_mahjong/README.md

 from the stack.
 The game is won, if all tiles have been removed from the playing field.

 A pair of tiles can be removed by using a mouse to click on the first tile and then on the second tile.
-This is only possible if both of tiles which have been selected are "free" in the sense that they have no neighbour to the left or the right and no tile on top of them.
+This is only possible if both of the tiles which have been selected are "free" in the sense that they have no neighbour to the left or the right and no tile on top of them.
 Additionally the tiles have to either show the same icon or be both of a compatible type.
 There are two sets of compatible tiles

 1. The seasons, shown as two blossoms, a brown leaf and a snow flake
 2. The flowers, shown as four flowers with stems

 When a tile is selected its upper left corner is painted in pink.
-As only free tiles can be selected you use this feature to test whether a given tile is free or not.
+As only free tiles can be selected you can use this feature to test whether a given tile is free or not.
 If you click again on a selected tile the pink mark is removed again.

 ## Using the software